vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 It fails on the old implementation at direct-output byte 33.
 The full build is warning-free and all 20 CTest targets pass with the correction.

+### Finalize synth source annotations in one pass

+Combine fallback-source creation and final property annotation in each synth builder.
+Each value now gets its fallback, if needed, and derived fields in the same traversal.
+Property projection only appends fields, so annotation allocation order, IDs, parent links, and sample links remain unchanged.
+Final projection still occurs after all format-authored source fields and regions.

+The sample builder now stores its per-sample source lists directly instead of wrapping each list in an otherwise empty EntryState.
+Together these changes remove 29 production lines, two private methods, and one state type.
+Explicit ranges, multiple source records, source-free derived values, and detached builders retain their existing behavior.

+Existing synth-builder tests cover fallback and explicit records, ownership, sample links, final region counts, sparse keys, and detached construction.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,